spaceminx/probability-scale/README.md

 This shows that while overall risk levels are low, it is concerning that intimate partner violence appears at the highest end of the scale.

+The probability of experiencing intimate partner violence is approximately 10 times higher than that of being a victim of theft, based on the selected datasets.

 ---

 ## Visualization